turkeryilmaz/openairinterface5g/doc/code-style-contrib.md

 You are encouraged to use these bullet points to structure your issue for easy understanding.
-Use code tags (the "insert code" button with symbol &lt;/&gt; in the gitlab editor) for logs and small code snippets.
+Use code tags (the "insert code" button with symbol &lt;/&gt; in the github editor) for logs and small code snippets.